holmesrichards/gearseq/README.md

 # G.E.A.R.
 Sequencer

-A trigger sequencer or, perhaps a better term, trigger sequence generator.
+This is a trigger sequencer or, perhaps a better term, trigger sequence generator.
 Rather than sending triggers in a sequence that is completely specified by the user, it creates sequences based on user specified parameters.

 It offers a choice of four algorithms: